cbieks/resume-job-match-platform/README.md

 # AI Resume & Job Match Platform

 An intelligent web application that uses AI to match job seekers' resumes with job opportunities.
-Upload your resume, and our platform automatically extracts key information, compares it against job descriptions using semantic similarity and skill matching, and provides detailed match scores with actionable feedback.
+Upload your resume, and my platform automatically extracts key information, compares it against job descriptions using semantic similarity and skill matching, and provides detailed match scores with actionable feedback.

-## 🎯 What It Does
+## What It Does

 This platform helps both job seekers and recruiters:

 - **For Job Seekers**: Upload your resume and instantly see how well it matches available job postings, with detailed feedback on strengths and areas for improvement.
 - **For Recruiters**: Post job openings and automatically receive ranked candidate matches based on AI-powered analysis.

-## ✨ Key Features
+## Key Features

 ### Resume Management
 - **PDF Upload**: Simply upload your resume in PDF format